ayewo/ghost.sh/README.md

 [![GitHub Repo stars](https://img.shields.io/github/stars/ayewo/ghost.sh?style=social)](https://github.com/ayewo/ghost.sh)

 `ghost.sh` is a 1-Click solution that makes it a breeze ⚡️ to self-host Ghost on [Ubuntu Linux](https://ghost.org/docs/install/ubuntu/).
+## Still a WIP!
+**Targeting a v1.0 but not there yet because I've not had time to finish up the TODOs I left in the code.**

 ## Why?
 Ghost offers an easy-to-use [1-Click App](https://marketplace.digitalocean.com/apps/ghost) on the DigitalOcean Marketplace but the 1-Click App is not available on other cloud providers. `ghost.sh` plans to fix that by being a 1-Click solution for installing Ghost on any cloud provider, starting with AWS.